martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 Once it sends this transport parameter, the client MUST NOT attempt to connect with that aliased version again.

+The original Client Initial is not part of the new connection.
+Therefore, the Connection IDs can change, and the original client hello is not part of the transcript for TLS key derivation.

 Note that the client never sends this transport parameter with an aliased version.
 A server that receives such a packet MUST terminate the connection with a TRANSPORT_PARAMETER_ERROR.